dharple/detox/README.md

 [these steps](https://gist.github.com/dharple/79b51d1c2fc0fea64fb84659581a6dc9).
 Alternatively, you can clone a fresh copy of the repo.

-Also, if you have a current copy of `detox` checked out, please note that I have committed the output from `autoreconf --install`, and you no longer need to take that step to build `detox`.

-If you encounter a problem running `git pull`, you can run `make maintainer-clean`, which will delete all of the files added by `autoreconf --install` (as well as some built files in `src/`).
-If that doesn't work, I recommend pulling a fresh copy of the repo.

 # Overview

 `detox` is a program that renames files to make them easier to work with under